 \section{Conclusion}

 Social services often share two common features: they have limited capacity relative to their demand, and they aim to serve users with varied levels of needs.
-Reducing congestion for such services using price discrimination or admission control is not feasible in this setting.
+Reducing congestion for such services using price discrimination or admission control is often not feasible in this setting.
 However, the service provider can use its informational advantage, about service availability and wait times, to influence users decisions in seeking the service by choosing what information to reveal.
 How effective will such a lever be?
 Our work seeks to answer this question.
-Adopting the framework of Bayesian persuasion, we study information design in a queuing system that serves users who are heterogeneous in their need for the service.
+Adopting the framework of Bayesian persuasion, we study information design in a queueing system that serves users who are heterogeneous in their need for the service.
 We show that, by and large, information design provides a Pareto-improvement in welfare of all user types when compared to simple mechanisms of sharing full information or no information.
-Further, we show that information design can go beyond and achieve the ``first-best'': it can achieve the same welfare outcomes as those of centralized admission policies that observe each user's type, and disregard user incentives.
-Thus our work indicates that information design can play a promising role in improving welfare for congested social services.
+Further, we show that information design can go beyond and achieve the ``first-best'': it can achieve the same welfare outcomes as those of centralized admission policies that observe each user's type, and disregard user incentives. \kiedit{Finally, we show that our qualitative findings -- on the benefits of well-designed information disclosure policies in the presence of need heterogeneity -- continue to hold under various extensions to our model motivated from practical concerns.
+In sum, our results comprehensively exhibit a promising role for information design in improving welfare outcomes in congested social services.}

-\ACKNOWLEDGMENT{ We thank the anonymous reviewers from the 21st ACM Conference on Economics and Computation (EC'20) for valuable feedback.
-The second author gratefully acknowledges partial support from the National Science Foundation under grants~CMMI-2002155 and CMMI-2002156.
-The third author gratefully acknowledges the Simons Institute for the Theory of Computing, as this work was done in part while the author attended the program on Online and Matching-Based Market Design. }

 \begin{APPENDIX}{}